 Co-ownership conflicts often arise from a lack of knowledge of the rules governing the immovable, a lack of communication or transparency, or from an unresolved misunderstanding.

 Conflicts within co-ownerships are not uncommon.
 They can arise between co-owners, in particular in the context of neighborhood annoyances (noise, abusive uses of the common portions) but also between the board of directors and the co-owners.
-They can be resolved amicably, for example through mediation, the judicial process or arbitration.
-In order to reduce court delays, the Code of Civil Procedure encourages amicable methods of dispute resolution, such as mediation, arbitration or conciliation.
+They can be resolved amicably, for example through mediation, or through the judicial process or arbitration.
+The Code of Civil Procedure encourages alternative methods of dispute resolution, such as mediation, arbitration or conciliation.
 It even obliges the parties to "consider" the use of private methods of prevention and settlement of their dispute before judicializing their dispute.
 These methods of settlement are in principle more user-friendly, accessible and expeditious.